3 Steps to Avoiding Auto Incidents at Affordable Housing Organizations

 Person documenting car accident

 Accident reports help gather critical information at the scene.
-As a leader at your organization, it’s your responsibility to not only gather critical evidence, but to assess and report this information.
-Why you might ask?
+As a leader at your organization, it’s your responsibility to gather critical evidence and assess and report this information.
+Why, you might ask?

 Detailed documentation of the on-scene investigation is critical to the potential insurance claims process.
 It also facilitates the development of a road-safety business case by allowing companies to review overall road safety performance and related costs, as well as developments over time.
 Organizations also gain insights into high-risk driving conditions, high-risk drivers, and high-risk transport